 As winter continues and the days get colder, I find people begin to think of travel: warmer places, tropical beaches, and spring trips.
 My inbox fills up more than normal with questions on where to escape to, what to see, and things to do.
-And lately there has been a common theme to these emails: people want to get off the beaten trail and avoid the “touristy” stuff.
+And lately there has been a common theme to these emails: people want to avoid the “touristy” stuff.

 ”I don’t want to go to Paris.
 It’s too touristy.
 Where else can I go that is like it?”

 I cringe when I see statements like this.
-I understand the desire to get off the beaten track, to explore places and find hidden gems.
+I understand the desire to explore places and find hidden gems.
 We want a glimpse at the local life.
 We want to be Indiana Jones and feel like we‘re discovering and experiencing something new, not simply joining a horde of other tourists and buying into mass consumption.

 Paris is not touristy.